Pen Names and The Famous Writers Who Use Them

 While not nearly as famous as his “Dr. Seuss” pen name, Geisel also famously wrote under the names Theo LeSieg (Geisel spelled backwards) and Rosetta Stone.

 When author Eric Arthur Blair was ready to publish his first book, Down and Out in Paris and London, he was concerned that his family would be embarrassed by the stories of their time in poverty.
 In order to protect them, he decided to adopt a pen name.
 He chose the name George Orwell to reflect his deep love of England.
 George is the patron saint of England, and Orwell was the name of a river where he loved to go sailing.

 Lemony Snicket (real name Daniel Handler):

-who has never heard of Lemony Snicket and his popular children’s series’ A Series of Unfortunate Events and All the Wrong Questions.
+It is likely that most people cannot identify any books written by Daniel Handler.
+However, one would be hard-pressed to find someone who has never heard of Lemony Snicket and his popular children’s series’ A Series of Unfortunate Events and All the Wrong Questions.